tigard-tools/tigard/README.md

 #### Quirks:

 The FT2232H has a very limited I2C implementation.
-I2C depends on shared I/O lines using common emitter instead of push-pull-tristate I/O, but the FT2232H doesn't support common emitter.
+I2C depends on shared I/O lines using open collector/open drain instead of push-pull-tristate I/O, but the FT2232H doesn't support that well.
 Therefore:

 * Only controller operation is supported, not Device
 * Tigard may not play nice if there are other controllers present on the I2C interface